iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 As any kind of user on the system
 When I visit the items index page ("/items")
 I see an area with statistics:
-- the top 5 most popular items
+- the top 5 most popular items by quantity purchased, plus the quantity bought
-- the bottom 5 least popular items
+- the bottom 5 least popular items, plus the quantity bought

 "Popularity" is determined by total quantity of that item fulfilled
 ```